 - sore throat

 Non-paralytic polio is also known as abortive polio.

 About 1 percent of polio cases can develop into paralytic polio.
 Paralytic polio leads to paralysis in the spinal cord (spinal polio), brainstem (bulbar polio), or both (bulbospinal polio).

 Initial symptoms are similar to non-paralytic polio.
 But after a week, more severe symptoms will appear.
 These symptoms include:

 - severe spasms and muscle pain

-- loose and floppy limbs, sometimes on just one side of the body, this is due to the weakness which results from the involvement of the spine
+- loose and floppy limbs, sometimes on just one side of the body

 - continuing muscle and joint weakness